-Stocks rise in early trading, narrow weekly losses
+Stocks edge higher in morning trading, narrow weekly losses

-NEW YORK (AP) — U.S. stocks moved broadly higher in early trading on Wall Street Friday and chipped away at the week’s losses.
+NEW YORK (AP) — U.S. stocks edged higher in morning trading on Wall Street Friday, chipping away at the week’s losses.

 Markets have been volatile throughout the week as investors assess the latest corporate earnings reports.
 Financial results have so far been mixed.
 The S&P 500 closed at a record high on Monday and then wobbled from there.